DongXiao1983/Performance/04 File System.md

 **Stripe width:** matching this to the workload.
 **Observability:** The virtual device utilization can be confusing; check the separate physical devices.
 **CPU overhead:** especially when performing RAID parity computation.
 This has become less of an issue with modern, faster CPUs.
 **Rebuilding:** Also called resilvering, this is when an empty disk is added to a RAID group (e.g., replacing a failed disk), and it is populated with the necessary data to join the group.
 This can significantly affect performance as it consumes I/O resources and may last for hours or even days.

+###4 Methodology
+####4.1  Latency Analysis
+  latency analysis, begin by measuring the latency of file system operations.
+This should include all object operations, not just I/O (e.g., include `sync()`).